visualia/visualia/docs/components/v-slider.md

   <circle :cx="v.x2" cy="20" r="10" />
 </svg>

-Note that `step` attribute allows to use `any` value that converts allows to use a floating point numbers for those _smoooth_ interactions.
+Note that the `step` attribute allows to use of `any` value that allows to use a floating point number for those _smoooth_ interactions.

 ```md
 <v-slider v-model="v.x3" max="400" step="any" />